ShellRechargeSolutionsEU/externalconfiguration/README.md

 ### Manual use

-To make something happen you need to make this call prior any other applications calls
+To make something happen you need to call `ExternalConfiguration.load()` prior any other application calls

 ```scala
   import com.thenewmotion.externalconfiguration.ExternalConfiguration